harcokuppens/CourseGradingWithDOMjudge/Setting_up_domjudge_for_a_course.md

 ## B. Basic configuration

 The default installation of DOMjudge needs some tweaking before we can use it.
-For example we disable the demo user for security reasonse.
+For example we disable the demo user for security reasons.

 ### 1. Make demo contest private, and delete demo user